yvishal519/Algorithms/algoexpert.io/questions/Remove_Kth_Node_From_End.md

-## BST Construction
+## Remove Kth Node From End

 #### Problem Statement

-Write a Binary Search Tree (BST)	class.
-The class should have a "value" property set to be an integer, as well as "left" and "right" properties, both of which should point to either the None (null)	value or to another BST.
-A node is said to be a BST node if and only if it satises the BST property: its value is strictly greater than the values of every node to its left; its value is less than or equal to the values of every node to its right; and both of its children nodes are either BST nodes themselves or None (null)	values.
-The BST class should support insertion, searching, and removal of values.
-The removal method should only remove the rst instance of the target value.

-Sample input:
-           10
-          /  \
-         5   15
-        / \	 / \
-       2   5 13 22
-      /        \
-     1          14
-Sample output (after inserting 12):
-           10
-          /  \
-         5    15
-        / \	  / \
-       2   5 13  22
-      /     /  \
-     1     12  14
-Sample output (after removing 10):
-      12
-     / \
-    5  15
+Write a function that takes in the head of a Singly Linked List and an integer k (assume that the list has at least k nodes).
+The function should remove the kth node from the end of the list.
+Note that every node in the Singly Linked List has a "value" property storing its value as well as a "next" property pointing to the next node in the list or None (null) if it is the tail of the list.

+Sample input: 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7 -> 8 -> 9, 4

+Sample output: 0 -> 1 -> 2 -> 3 -> 4 -> 5 -> 7 -> 8 -> 9